jaypalexa/baseballink/pages/limericks/baseball-limericks.md

   <p><em>by BennettO</em><br />
     When you ask Mr. Cub Ernie Banks<br />
     "How could you play with inferior ranks?"<br />
-    What with two MVP’s<br />
+    What with two MVP's<br />
     Five hundred homers to please?<br />
-    He just said "Let’s play two" and gave thanks
+    He just said "Let's play two" and gave thanks
   </p>
   <h3>Roger Craig</h3>
   <p><em>by BennettO</em><br />